-River is an open source workflow framework for Django which support on the fly changes instead of hardcoding states, transitions and authorization rules.
+River is an open source workflow framework for Django which supports on the fly changes instead of hard-coding states, transitions and authorization rules.

-The main goal of developing this framework is to be able to edit any workflow item on the fly.
+The main goal of developing this framework is to be able to modify literally everything about the workflows on the fly.
 This means that all the elements in a workflow like states, transitions or authorizations rules are editable at any time so that no changes requires a re-deploying of your application anymore.

 Playground: There is a fake jira example repository as a playground of django-river. https://github.com/javrasya/fakejira